Skip to content

 • renegotiating your interest rate.

 If you’re having trouble paying your utility bills, such as electricity, gas, water, phone or internet, talk to your provider.
-They can help you find ways to avoid disconnection and penalty fees.
+They can often help you find ways to avoid disconnection and penalty fees.

 For more information about dealing with debt and other financial matters, visit the Australian Securities and Investments Commission’s consumer website.